 It’s thought the many of the cases reported as CAPB-sensitivity, are in fact due to contaminant DMAPA – which is known to be a strong irritant, and cause of contact dermatitis .

-Even more shockingly, you’ll see the ingredient added to shampoos labelled as hypoallergenic.
+Even more shockingly, you’ll see the ingredient added to shampoos labeled as hypoallergenic.

-The sooner we see labelling standards the better.
+The sooner we see labeling standards the better.

 Alternatives to Cocamidopropyl Betaine

 CAPB is important in shampoos because it allows for lower concentrations of primary surfactants (which are supposed to be stronger irritants).
 Most CAPB-irritation is due to contaminant DMAPA, and so the solution for people looking for an alternative is a shampoo that uses another secondary surfactant.

 Coco-glucoside, like Cocamidopropyl Betaine, is commonly used as a secondary surfactant.
 The Duhring Chamber Test lists it as having the lowest irritation score of all common surfactants .
 It’s so gentle you’ll commonly see it in baby products.

 2 Cocamidopropyl hydroxysultaine